This tutorial will review the Brother Scan N Cut and Cricut cutting machines. These machines are all amazing however, which one will suit your needs?

 - Able to import SVG, FCM file types

 - Free editing software called Canvas Workspace.
 Two versions.
-Online version and a downloadable version to install onto your computer.
+The online version and a downloadable version to install onto your computer.
 Not ideal for use on phones

 - Canvas Workspace Trace feature will import PNG and JPEG so you can cut them out